Can critical minerals sustain the Energy Transition?

 The study will address several strategic questions that need to be answered in critical mineral markets and their outlook over the next decade.
 Some of the major themes that will be addressed in this study include forecasts for critical minerals demand and supply through 2030, cost-economic analyses, technology innovations, opportunities, risk, and competitive strategy that stakeholders will need to consider post-COVID, and more as shown in Exhibit 4.

 Buyers of this multi-client study will receive a ~150-page report, a ~25-page summary deck, a data package, and a workshop with the ADI research team to address questions.
 Subscribers can join the kick-off call on August 15 and shape the study agenda.
 The final report will be available November 15.
-Please download the multi-client study prospectus > > “The New Frontier: Critical Minerals & the Energy Transition”– and contact us to learn more.
+Please fill out the form to the side to download the multi-client study prospectus > “The New Frontier: Critical Minerals & the Energy Transition”.

 Visit the rest of our blog series, Mining and Metals, to learn more about other critical minerals for the energy transition and stay tuned for upcoming blog posts.